-3. Any observed conflict of interest pertaining manuscripts must be disclosed.
+3. Any observed conflict of interest pertaining to manuscripts must be disclosed.

-Note: Author should make corrections in 2 months, otherwise paper will be rejected.
+Note: The author should make corrections in 2 months, otherwise the paper will be rejected.

 Note: The Editorial Board takes responsibility for making publication decisions on submitted manuscripts based on the reviewer’s evaluation of the manuscript, policies of the journal editorial board, and legal efforts to prevent plagiarism, libel, and copyright infringement.